Acta Chromatographica publishes papers on all aspects of theory and practice of chromatography. These papers can be divided into three groups:

 SUBMISSION AND HANDLING OF MANUSCRIPTS

-Manuscripts should be submitted in duplicate plus a diskette to one of the Co-Editors at the following adresses:
+Manuscripts should be submitted in triplicate to the Editor-in-Chief at

-After the proper external review the Co-Editors will communicate directly with the Author concerning acceptance (or otherwise) of the paper.
+After the proper external review the Editor-in-Chief will communi-cate directly with the Author concerning acceptance (or otherwise) of the paper.

 ORIGINAL RESEARCH PAPERS

 These papers are typically between 10 and 20 pages in length, including tables, figure captions and references.
 Pages should be numbered through including the tables and figure captions.
 Type the references, tables and figure captions on separate pages following the text of the paper, in that sequence.

 The main purpose of this kind of paper is rapid communication of brief (between 2 and 6 pages) and often preliminary research results.